 Dr. Kathryn Kay Coquemont has worked in orientation, transition, and retention since 2003 in a several roles, including Director of New Student & Family Programs, Director of Orientation & Leadership Development, and Director of New Student Orientation, across diverse institutions like Georgetown University, University of Utah, University of Georgia, and Georgia Institute of Technology.
 She has extensive experience with Orientation, Extended Orientation, First-Year and Sophomore Year Experience, parent/family programs, student success initiatives, academic advising, serving specialized populations, for-credit leadership courses, and leadership development.
 She is passionate about her work with diversity, equity, and inclusion and incorporates it into her practice, research, and publications.
 She has won numerous awards and currently serves as the Vice President for Student Affairs at Macalester College in St. Paul, MN.

-Rick Sparks currently serves as the Associate Vice Provost for Learning Systems Innovation and Effectiveness and University Registrar at Virginia Tech.
-In this role he ensures the academic integrity of the university and provides accuracy and security of all academic records of current and former students.
-Previously he held the position of Interim Director of Student Centers and Activities and from 2003-2015 served as the Associate Dean of Students and Director of New Students Programs.
-Prior to coming to Virginia Tech he served in positions at the Virginia Departments of Alcohol Beverage Control, Virginia Department of Criminal Justice Services, and the Commonwealth of Virginia Governor’s Office.
+Rick Sparks currently serves as the Associate Vice Provost for Enrollment Management and University Registrar at Virginia Tech.
+In this role he serves on the leadership team for the Division of Enrollment Management, has the responsibility of student data steward, chief transfer officer and chief FERPA officer.
+Sparks utilizes his expertise in technology including the SIS, degree audit, advisor support system, and scheduling and registration tool collaboratively in order to support student success.
+Previously he held the position of Interim Director of Student Centers and Activities and from 2003-2015 served as the Associate Dean of Students and Director of New Students Programs and remains committed to assisting new students transition to higher education institutions.
 Rick is originally from Pembroke, VA and currently lives in Christiansburg with his wife and two kids.

 Jeanine Ward-Roof is the Vice President for Student Affairs at Ferris State University.
 Prior to her current role, she served as Dean of Students at Florida State University and in a variety of roles including Director of Student Development Services at Clemson University.
 She received her Bachelor’s degree in Communication from Ohio University, her Master’s degree in College Student Personnel from Bowling Green State University and her Ph.D from Clemson University in Educational Leadership.
 She has been involved in NODA since 1987 and has served as president, director of regions, member of the Board of Directors, editor of the Orientation Review, co-editor and chapter author for the 2003 Designing Successful Transitions: A Guide to Orientating Students to College and editor of the 2010 edition of the same publication, faculty member OPI and inter-association liaison.